Last updated on February 12, 2026

 Undead Augur

 This is what you want out in a zombie deck for board wipes, or just to help out while Wilhelt, the Rotcleaver is mowing things down.
-Undead Augur can represent a lot of cards in a synergistic card type given the reanimation in zombie decks.
+Undead Augur can represent a lot of cards for a synergistic creature type given the reanimation in zombie decks.

 Midnight Reaper

 No less vital for being a powered down version of the next card, Midnight Reaper gives you plenty of cards as you sac your way through your board.
-It also refills you for board wipes.
-It’s also a zombie, which helps the most popular black tribe.
+It also refills your hand after a board wipe.
+It’s also a zombie, which helps the most popular black creature type.

 Grim Haruspex

-For all the creature tribal decks that go wide without tokens, Grim Haruspex is a pretty wicked card.
-I know you want to get this out for morph and then “aha!” when they cast a board wipe.
+For all the creature decks that go wide without tokens, Grim Haruspex is a pretty wicked card.
+I know you want to morph this and then “aha!” when they cast a board wipe.

 If you’re a black deck they know what this is.
 They’ll kill it first and you’ll wonder how they knew.
 They always knew.